Microwave-free vector magnetometry with nitrogen-vacancy centers along a single axis in diamond: Vector-sensing Demonstration

-Figures\,\ref{fig:noisefloor} (d) and (e) show the single channel magnetic sensitivity along the $z$-axis and $x$-axis, respectively.
-These are calibrated by linearly fitting the data near the zero-crossing of the corresponding derivative curves [Fig.\,\ref{fig:noisefloor} (a) and (c)].
-Despite the dominant 1/f noise (near an order of magnitude higher in the longitudinal direction due to the power supply of the electromagnet), we demonstrate a noise floor of around 300\,pT/$\sqrt{\mathrm{Hz}}$ in both the longitudinal direction and one transverse direction.
+Figures\,\ref{fig:noisefloor} (d) and (e) show the single channel magnetic sensitivity along the $z$ and $x$ axes, respectively.
+These are calibrated by linearly fitting the data near the zero-crossing of the corresponding derivative curves [Fig.\,\ref{fig:noisefloor} (a) and (c)] and the slope of this line is used to translate the LIA output signal to magnetic field.
+For noise measurements, the LIA output is recorded for 1\,s while the background magnetic field is set to a point where the LIA X is zero.
+The data are fast-Fourier transformed and show noise floor in different configurations [see Fig.\,\ref{fig:noisefloor}\,(d) and (e)], and thus the sensitivity, for a given bandwidth.
+Despite the dominant 1/f noise (near an order of magnitude higher in the longitudinal direction presumably due to the power supply of the electromagnet), the device exhibits a noise floor of around 300\,pT/$\sqrt{\mathrm{Hz}}$ in both the longitudinal direction and the measured transverse direction.
 The noise for the magnetically insensitive configuration in both cases was measured at magnetic fields of 0.2\,mT off the GSLAC field.
 The electronic noise floor ($\approx100$\,pT/$\sqrt{\rm{Hz}}$) was measured by turning off the green excitation light and acquiring the output of the LIA.
-The photon shot noise limit for the two measurements is 65\,pT/$\sqrt{\mathrm{Hz}}$ and 60\,pT/$\sqrt{\mathrm{Hz}}$, respectively.
-The overall noise is limited by the environmental noise.
-The noise can be further suppressed by differential detection schemes\,\cite{Wolf2015}.
+The photon shot noise limit for the two measurements is 65\,pT/$\sqrt{\mathrm{Hz}}$ and 60\,pT/$\sqrt{\mathrm{Hz}}$, respectively, which are calculated based upon the number of incident photons at the photodetector, the contrast and width of the magnetically sensitive feature in the GSLAC spectral response.
+The overall noise is dominated by environmental noise.
+The noise can be further suppressed deploying a differential detection schemes\,\cite{Wolf2015}.